David17es/David17es/README.md

 ###

 <p align="left">David, from Spain.
-I'm currently studying a Computer Engineering degree.</p>
+I'm currently studying a Computer Engineering degree in University of Alcalá(UAH).</p>

 ###